digital-futures-academy/airport-challenge/src/readme.md

 As a system designer, so that the software can be used for many different airports, I would like a default airport capacity that can be overridden as appropriate.

-need an array of airports that hold different capacities (array of key value pairs maybe). input needs to match airport capacity within array for it to be overridden.
-Or maybe just an array of different capacities(numbers) and input needs to match one of those capacities(numbers) for it to be overridden.

-need an override method/function (use if/else statement maybe)

-The desired outcome of this user story is to be able to override the default airport capacity as overridden as appropriate.

-test - if default airport capacity can be overridden when appropriate returns airport capacity overridden

-arrange (things needed for start of test)
--need instance of airport class
--need object that represents airport capacity

-act
--use airport instance and call override capacity passing in the airport object.

-assert
--expected outcome is the capacity already exists in array -get the arrays of capacities for different airports -access the airport in the array and get its capacity -assert that the capacity from the airport is not the default capacity

-(speak to ed, may have to create multiple airport classes)

 User Story 3